arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 To better support use cases like `@CsvSource`, JUnit 5 does automatic argument conversion for primitive types, enums, and the date and time types from the `java.time` package.
 The conversion depends on the type of each method parameter.

-This means, for example, that it automatically converts the following date strings to `LocalDate` instances:
+This means, for example, that it automatically converts the following date strings to `LocalDate` instances.

 ```java
 @ParameterizedTest